Validation Checklist for Planning and Other Applications

 - Demolition;

-- Work affecting roof spaces;
+- Work affecting roofs or roof spaces;

 - Removal of trees and hedgerows;

-- Ecology consultation zone.
+- Ecology consultation zones.

 Surveys over 24 months old will be considered out of date and a new survey will be required.